hrvthzslt/personal-site/content/posts/creating-my-dream-dos-setup/index.md

 └── PROGS
 ```

 This folder holds all the programs I want to run.
-For example, I wanted to use **Dos Navigator** (for that **Norton Commander** feel); all I needed to do was download the program and put it in this folder.
+For example, I wanted to use **Dos Navigator** (for that **Norton Commander** feel), all I needed to do was download the program and put it in this folder.
 That sounds like a good job for **Ansible**.

 The following programs are in this folder: